curry-packages/allvalues/README.md

 =====================================================

-This package contains the library `Control.AllValues` which define operations to encapsulate non-deterministic computations so that they can be embedded in purely functional computations, e.g., in I/O computations.
-The operations returns all values of an expression in a list structure or single value in a `Maybe` container.
+This package contains the library `Control.AllValues` which defines operations to encapsulate non-deterministic computations so that they can be embedded in purely functional computations, e.g., in I/O computations.
+The operations returns all values of an expression in a list structure or a single value in a `Maybe` container.

 The Curry implementations PAKCS and KiCS2 use an incomplete